rlucente-se-jboss/fdo-aio-demo/README.md

 of the FDO process description.

 ### Monitor the server processes
-It's helpful to watch the various components of the FDO process interact during device initialization and then onboarding.
+It's helpful to watch the activity of the various FDO services during device initialization and then onboarding.
 Open a terminal window to your FDO server and type the following commands:

     cd /etc/fdo/aio/logs
     sudo truncate -s 0 *.log
     watch ls -lat

-You'll now be monitoring the logs of the various FDO applications and you'll be able to see when they are updated during the process.
+You'll now be monitoring the logs of the various FDO services and you'll be able to see when they are updated during the process.

 ### Create and boot a virtual edge device
-You'll need to create and boot a virtual or a physical edge device that can reach your FDO server.
+You'll need to create and boot a virtual or a physical edge device that has network connectivity to your FDO server.
 I create a virtual edge device using VirtualBox on my Mac laptop for this and there's too much to describe here on how to create and launch a virtual machine.
-For this demo, the edge device (physical or virtual) must meet the following
+For this demo, the edge device (physical or virtual) must meet the following criteria:
-criteria:

 * Available network connectivity between the FDO server and the edge device
 * Ability to monitor the edge device during installation and reboot (a virtual console or monitor for physical device)
-* The ISO installer is accessible to the edge device (on VirtualBox it's a bootable virtual CD/DVD)
+* The ISO installer is accessible to the edge device (e.g. a bootable virtual CD/DVD or a physical USB thumb drive)

 The above conditions are invaluable to determine where a problem lies if the edge device does not provision.

-NB: These instructions have not been tested with a physical device (yet).

 ### Observe the FDO process during edge device initial boot
 When the edge device is first booted, the simplified ISO installer will copy the rpm-ostree image contents directly to the edge device storage.
+No kickstart file is used by the simplified installer.
 A short handshake will occur between the edge device and the manufacturing server to perform the initial device credential exchange.
-The edge device will then poweroff.
-The manufacturing server, onboarding server, and rendezvous server will also have those keys set to support provisioning the device when it is rebooted.
+The edge device will then power off.
+The manufacturing server, onboarding server, and rendezvous server will also have credentials set to support provisioning the device when it is rebooted.

 The FDO onboarding process supports "late binding" where the edge device can be given just enough configuration at time of manufacture to support full on-boarding once it arrives at its intended destination.
-It's not necessary to fully provision the device all at once and the provisioning instructions can be changed between the time of manufacture and the first boot in the field, giving a lot of flexibility to the eventual device owner.
+It's not necessary to fully provision the device all at once and the provisioning instructions can be changed between the time of manufacture and the first time the edge device boots in the field, giving a lot of flexibility to the eventual device owner.
 FDO also supports, via the use of certs and keys, the ability to do Device Initialization over Untrusted Networks (DIUN).
 This demo does not show DIUN.

 ### Boot and provision the edge device
 Modify the edge device to remove the ISO installer.
 On VirtualBox, I simply remove the file from the virtual CD/DVD.
 Take whatever action is appropriate for your scenario.
+For a physical device, you would simply remove the USB thumb drive.

 Next, if the `watch` command from above is still running on the FDO server, terminate it using CTRL-C and then truncate the logs and